 If the wound infection is deep or there is a larger opening in the wound, you may need to spend at least a few days in the hospital.
 After that, you will either:

-Call your doctor if your surgical wound has any signs of infection:
+Call your provider if your surgical wound has any signs of infection: